 Conclusion

-Here you’ll have the opportunity to visit various tourist attractions such as the Gruta das Agulhas, Salga Bay, the Refugo Swimming Pool and the Ponta dos Coelhos Viewpoint.
+The Terceira coast fills Ponta das Contendas with exceptional beauty.
+In addition to its internationally renowned educational, geological, and biological interests, it is the ideal place for those who enjoy being in contact with nature.
+Here, you’ll have the opportunity to visit various tourist attractions such as the Gruta das Agulhas, Salga Bay, the Refugo Swimming Pool, and the Ponta dos Coelhos Viewpoint.